 - Giving children opportunities to create and perform music develops self-confidence, team work and a real sense of achievement.
 Children may perform to their class, in assemblies and where opportunity arises, for parents (‘live’ or through recordings) and other community groups.

-- Classroom music is supported with a progressive scheme (Charanga), accessed via the Tees Valley Music Interactive site.
+- Classroom music is supported with a progressive scheme, Charanga.
 For each half term, there is a song to listen to and appraise along with activities which develop the inter-related dimensions of music (see below) alongside instrumental and vocal skills.
+Y4 children learn the ukulele, Y6 learn the recorder, all other children learn the glockenspiel developing skill progressively though the school.

 All children have access to a well sequenced music curriculum underpinned by progression of key skills and knowledge throughout the key stages.